kitlapp/FeatureEngineeringCarPrices/README.md

-# Improving a Multiple Linear Regression Model by Applying Feature Engineering
+# Improving a Multiple Linear Regression Model through Feature Engineering
-It contains an extensive application of feature engineering (feature selection and logarithmic transformations) to identify the most useful features of an already existed multiple linear regression (MLR) model.
-The goal of the project is to enhance model's generalization indirectly, through feature engineering, without the use of machine learning techniques.
-Ultimately, a newly-created, simpler and capable model is created with an adjusted R-Square equal to 0.7963 keeping only 10 features despite having created dummies for all categorical variables.
+It contains the application of feature engineering techniques, specifically feature selection and logarithmic transformations, to improve an existing multiple linear regression (MLR) model.
+The primary goal is to enhance the model's generalization capabilities by improving data quality without using additional machine learning algorithms.
+As a result, a simplified but effective model was created with an adjusted R² of 0.7963, using only 10 features despite generating dummy variables for all categorical features.

 ## FILES INCLUDED:
 1. Data Files X 1: